clemtomera/locale-managment-thing/.github/TOORSON.md

 ## What is left to discuss

-- If you do end up wanting to integrate this, all the other pending PRs should be merged first, and I'll have to sync on my side so as to not wipe other's progress.
+- If you do end up wanting to integrate this, all the other pending PRs should be merged first, and I'll have to sync on my side so as to not wipe other's progress ;
-- You might want to review and/or amend the ``CONTRIBUTING.md`` contents, to provide the instructions that match best your vision of community contributions.
+- You might want to review and/or amend the ``CONTRIBUTING.md`` contents, to provide the instructions that match best your vision of community contributions ;
+- You might also want to define a ``CODE-OF-CONDUCT.md``, I suggest taking inspiration from [here](https://github.com/sindresorhus/conduct/blob/main/code-of-conduct.md) ;
 - You may want to pick a license for this repository, separating in rights between code, official game assets, and community contributed assets.
-The lack of any license leaves the repo material in an uncomfortable grey area.
+The lack of any license leaves the repo material in an uncomfortable grey area ;
 - I have also noticed that you don't have time for managing this repo.
 If you will allow me, I will gladly help you being a repo maintainer.